-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 Another risk management points out in the 10-K is IP risks, particularly from Asia rivals who often try to copy its patented designs.

-Asia is the one large continent that Gorman isn't in yet, and represents a large amount of that future global infrastructure potential market.
+Asia is the one large continent that Gorman isn't in yet and represents a large amount of that future global infrastructure potential market.

-M&A, a core part of the companies long-term growth strategy, is also fraught with valuation and integration risk.
+M&A, a core part of the company's long-term growth strategy, is also fraught with valuation and integration risk.

-While GRC's track record on M&A is solid, even the best managment teams in the world don't bat 1.000.
+While GRC's track record on M&A is solid, even the best management teams in the world don't bat 1.000.

 There is also some litigation risk surrounding allegations of asbestos use in its pumps, though management claims it isn't expected to have a material impact:

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.